 Also available is HF10 therapy:

 If you need an evaluation or consultation or are interested in learning more about Spinal Cord Stimulation, please contact us at (201) 729-0001 and ask for one of our specialists.
 We offer weekday and weekend appointments.
-You can find us at our conveniently located clinics in West Orange, Aberdeen, and Lyndhurst.
+Our conveniently located clinics can be found in West Orange, Aberdeen, Clifton, and Lyndhurst.